tundish/pity_of_thieves/pot/odric/14_introduction.rst

 So wakes |PLAYER_NAME|.

-His place is the |PLAYER_LOCN|.
+His place is the |PLAYER_SPOT|.
 Where he sleeps, and when sleep leaves him, where he must work.

 .. property:: DRAMA.prompt Type 'help'.
 Or 'again' to read once more.
 .. property:: DRAMA.state 1